tinybirdco/clickhouse_knowledge_base/knowledge-base/docs/intro.md

 This information can be used with any standard ClickHouse® install.

 ## About this Knowledge Base
 This Knowledge Base was created with love and maintained by the team at [Tinybird](https://www.tinybird.co).
-Tinybird uses ClickHouse under the hood, we've learned alot about it over the years, and we wanted to start sharing our knowledge with the ClickHouse community.
+Tinybird uses ClickHouse under the hood, we've learned a lot about it over the years, and we wanted to start sharing our knowledge with the ClickHouse community.

 If you have extensive ClickHouse experience, and want to contribute tips of your own, please do!